Kat Slater: 2018–2022

 Kat, alongside her family, is forced to move in with Phil after Suki evicts them.
-Kat becomes jealous over Phil and Sharon growing closer after it is revealed that her son and Phil's adoptive son Dennis Rickman Jnr (Bleu Landau), is the father of Alyssa.
+Kat becomes jealous over Phil and Sharon growing closer after it is revealed that her and Phil's adoptive son Dennis Rickman Jnr (Bleu Landau) is the father of Alyssa.
 When Kim reports Phil's involvement in Vincent Hubbard's (Richard Blackwood) murder to the police, he attempts to leave Walford with his son Raymond Dawkins (Michael Jose Pomares Calixte).
-Kat tries to convince him to face imprisonment than to go on the run, but he decides to leave with Raymond.
-Kat and Sharon manage to track Phil down in Clacton-on-Sea and she persuades him to surrender to the police, and Phil is arrested and remanded in custody.
+Kat tries to convince him to face imprisonment rather than go on the run, but he decides to leave with Raymond.
+Kat and Sharon manage to track Phil down in Clacton-on-Sea, and she persuades him to surrender to the police; Phil is arrested and remanded in custody.
 He is later released, on the basis that he will become an informant, and they are briefly reunited until Phil ends the relationship, after discovering that he will be imprisoned for life if he refuses to cooperate with the police.
-He keeps this a secret from Kat but she discovers the truth, and they reunite and become engaged.
+He keeps this a secret from Kat, but she discovers the truth, and they reunite and become engaged.
 During their engagement party, Phil is arrested and Kat is left in charge of his businesses.
-In Phil's absence, Kat struggles to run his business, alongside Tommy's rebellious behavior, and her relationship with Tommy becomes strained.
+In Phil's absence, Kat struggles to run his business, alongside Tommy's rebellious behaviour, and her relationship with Tommy becomes strained.
 She is forced to sign a package for Phil and to stash it and she visits him in prison, where he explains that the package secures his safety inside prison.
 Kat agrees to hide the package and later discovers that it is a gun.
 When Tommy accidentally stabs his bully Sid Bello (Buddy Skelton), Phil summons his sister Sam Mitchell (Kim Medcalf) back to Walford to look after his businesses whilst he is in prison, leaving Kat unimpressed as she still holds resentment towards Sam for letting Zoe believe that she had killed Sharon's adoptive father Den Watts (Leslie Grantham) all those years ago.
 Sam persuades Phil to purchase Ruby's club and she turns it into a wine bar, rebranding it "Peggy's", in honour of their late mother Peggy Mitchell (Barbara Windsor), with Kat and Sharon co-running it together.
-When Kat learns that Phil and Sharon have been having an emotional affair, she sacks Sharon and replaces her with Sam after Sam gets shot defending Kat from robbers, unaware that it had been orchestrated by Sam.
-Stacey's daughter Lily (now played by Lillia Turner) meddles in Kat's life by finding Zoe online and inviting her to Kat and Phil's wedding.
-Lily also notices that Zoe has returned to London and arranges for her to meet Kat at Peggy's bar that evening, however, Zoe ignores Lily's message and does not turn up, leaving Kat disappointed again.
+When Kat learns that Phil and Sharon have been having an emotional affair, she sacks Sharon and replaces her with Sam after Sam is shot defending Kat from robbers, unaware that it had been orchestrated by Sam.
+Stacey's daughter Lily (now Lillia Turner) meddles in Kat's life by finding Zoe online and inviting her to Kat and Phil's wedding.
+Lily also notices that Zoe has returned to London and arranges for her to meet Kat at Peggy's bar that evening; however, Zoe ignores Lily's message and does not turn up, leaving Kat disappointed again.
 Kat tells Lily that when Zoe is ready to make amends, she will be waiting, likewise with her sisters Lynne, Belinda and Little Mo.